 Private Foster Care Requirements

-- Parental authorisation: Written consent from parents/guardians
+- Parental authorisation: written consent from parents or guardians

 Host Family Arrangements